Leprosy in Louisiana

-Although leprosy, or Hansen's Disease, was never an epidemic in The United States, cases of leprosy have been reported in Louisiana as early as the 18th century.
-The first leprosarium in the continental United States existed in Carville, Louisiana from 1894-1999 and Baton Rouge, Louisiana is the home of the only institution in the United States that is exclusively devoted to leprosy consulting, research, and training.
+Although leprosy, or Hansen's Disease, was never an epidemic in the United States, cases were reported in Louisiana as early as the 18th century.
+Shortly after the enactment of Act 85 in 1890, requiring all people with leprosy to be confined to an institution, the first leprosarium in the continental United States was established on an abandoned sugar plantation near Carville, Louisiana, about 20 miles south of Baton Rouge.
+It is now closed and houses The National Hansen's Disease Museum.
+Today, Baton Rouge, Louisiana is the home of the only institution in the United States that is exclusively devoted to leprosy consulting, research, and training.